robinhouston/write-to-mp/README.md

 ## How to install this application

 This code is distributed as an application that runs on [Google App Engine](http://code.google.com/appengine/).
-It can be incorporated into an existing App Engine site, or (more likely) run separately.
+It can be incorporated into an existing App Engine site, or run separately.
 For example, if your main web site is at www.example.org you could run this application on a subdomain such as mp.example.org.

 The rest of these instructions assume you want to install it as a separate application.